-Objectives in Range are a way to define the top priorities that people in your organization are working towards.
+Goals in Range are a way to define the top priorities that people in your organization are working towards.
 You might call them OKRs, quarterly goals, or something else, but any type of objective can be represented in Range.

-Often, when objectives are defined in a spreadsheet or doc at the start of the quarter, nobody looks at them again until the quarter is over, when it’s too late to do anything other than grade them and move on.
+Often, when goals and objectives are defined in a spreadsheet or doc at the start of the quarter, nobody looks at them again until the quarter is over, when it’s too late to do anything other than grade them and move on.

-1. Visit the “Objectives” page
+1. Visit the “Goals” page

-2. Create an objective
+2. Create a goal

 3. Choose a title and hashtag